deblnia/deblnia.github.io/content/posts/stat-224.md

 These are notes for STAT 224: Applied Regression Analysis, taught by James Dignam.

-## Lecture 2

 ## Lecture 3

+- Inference tests test the importance of the predictor

 ## Lecture 4

+- Can do all the regular things (confidence intervals, etc) to $\beta$s
+- $R^2$ is a measure of explained variation

 ## Lecture 5

 - MLR is regression with many predictors
 - Coefficients are one unit change holding all other predictors constant
--

 ## Lecture 6

 - F-Test tests whether all the coefficients are simultaneously 0
+- Standardized residuals residuals have mean 0 and variance 1 and are dependent also
+- Internally studentized residuals are approx. normal and have mean 0 and variance 1

 ## Lecture 7